 - between the ages of 18 and 49, and

-- who do not reside with a child uner age 18, and
+- do not reside with a child uner age 18, and

-- who do not have a documented disability, and
+- do not have a documented disability, and

-- who do not satisfy the 20 hours-per-week work requirement
+- do not satisfy the 20 hours-per-week work requirement

-The ABAWD Time Limit makes it more difficult to find work--not less.
+The problem with the ABAWD Time Limit is that this kind of policy makes it more difficult to find work--not less.
 The time limit denies food aid to: